June 2026

 Kentucky: Hawesville

-Former industrial site with 480 MW immediate power availability, on-site energized substation, direct transmission connection, and 250+ buildable acres.
-Strategic Midwest location within 300 miles of major metro areas.
+Former industrial site with 480 MW of immediate power availability, an energized substation, and direct transmission.
+Strategic Midwest location.

 Maryland: Morgantown Generating Station

-Grid-connected power generation facility with 210 MW operational capacity, expandable to 1 GW.
-Located near Washington D.C. with 250 buildable acres.
-Establishes TeraWulf presence in PJM market.
-Closing subject to FERC approval.
+Grid-connected generation with 210 MW operational, expandable to 1 GW.
+Near Washington D.C., establishing TeraWulf in the PJM market; closing subject to FERC approval.

 Updated Pages